-Memphis' East High Coach: `We're breeding an NBA mindset here'
+Memphis East coach Penny Hardaway: 'We're breeding an NBA mindset here'

-During a recent Thursday game at East High’s cozy gym, the best show of the night came in garbage time.
+During a recent Thursday game at East (Memphis) High’s cozy gym, the best show of the night came in garbage time.

 That was when junior reserve James DeJesus came off the bench with a flurry of 3-point shots, connecting six times from beyond the arc to finish with 20 points on only a few minutes of action.
 DeJesus’ efforts drew cheers from the crowd and his more illustrious teammates along with a big smile from Mustangs coach Penny Hardaway.